idrispendisbey/arionum-scripts/README.md

 You can manually sync the rest with...
 $ aronode mainnet sync;

+## Uninstall Start Over / Remove
+If you borked setup and you need to start from scratch, you can do the following to purge and reinstall.
+Note this will PURGE/DELETE/DESTROY all mysql, nginx, and php files AND data.
+`$ cd ~/scripts;`
+`$ bash aronode mainnet remove;`
+`$ bash aronode mainnet install;`

 ## Troubleshooting
 If status fails or returns timeout, try the following seperately...